ACCIDENT CENTERS OF TEXAS

 Myofascial therapy should only be carried out by a skilled and qualified chiropractor.
 It involves massaging the myofascial, feeling for stiff muscles and areas of tightness.
 Once those areas are located, he or she will then work to release that stiffness, gently massaging and stretching the area.
 You may feel light pressure as they work the area.
 The process is continued over these areas, on what are known as trigger points, until the pressure is relieved.

-Typically, rehabilitation and therapeutic exercises consist of both clinic and home-based activities to aid you in your recovery from illness or injury.
+Typically, recovery and therapeutic exercises consist of both clinic and home-based activities to aid you in your recovery from illness or injury.
 While they are beneficial on their own, they are also designed to accompany other forms of physiotherapy and chiropractic care, such as manual therapy and acupuncture.

 The goal of these exercises is to help you regain mobility and strength while helping you to function and recover far quicker.